 The Board has the right to determine that any unvested or unearned Restricted Share Units, Deferred Share Units, Performance Share Units or other Share-Based Awards or Restricted Shares subject to a Restricted Period outstanding immediately prior to the occurrence of a change in control shall become fully vested or earned or free of restriction upon the occurrence of such change in control.
 The Board may also determine that any vested or earned Restricted Share Units, Deferred Share Units, Performance Share Units or other Share-Based Awards shall be cashed out at the market price as of the date such change in control is deemed to have occurred, or as of such other date as the Board may determine prior to the change in control.
-Further, the Board shall have the right to provide for the conversion or exchange of any Restricted Share Unit, Deferred Share Unit, Performance Share Unit or other Share-Based Award into or for rights or other securities in any entity participating in or resulting from the change in control.
+Further, the Board shall have the right to provide for the conversion or exchange of any Restricted Share Unit, Deferred Share Unit or other Share-Based Award into or for rights or other securities in any entity participating in or resulting from the change in control.

-The Equity Incentive Plan is administered by the Board and the Board has sole and complete authority, in its discretion, to determine the type of awards under the Equity Incentive Plan relating to the issuance of common shares (including any combination of Bonus Shares, Restricted Share Units, Performance Share Units, Deferred Share Units, Restricted Shares or other Share-Based Awards) in such amounts, to such persons and under such terms and conditions as the Board may determine, in accordance with the provisions of the Equity Incentive Plan and the recommendations made by the GHR Committee.
+The Equity Incentive Plan is administered by the Board and the Board has sole and complete authority, in its discretion, to determine the type of awards under the Equity Incentive Plan relating to the issuance of Common Shares (including any combination of Bonus Shares, Restricted Share Units, Performance Share Units, Deferred Share Units, Restricted Shares or other Share-Based Awards) in such amounts, to such persons and under such terms and conditions as the Board may determine, in accordance with the provisions of the Equity Incentive Plan and the recommendations made by the GHR Committee.

-The Corporation, on the recommendation and approval of the Board, is proposing to amend the Equity Incentive Plan, including changing certain limits to the number of Common Shares that can be reserved for issuance for specific grants.
+The Corporation, on the recommendation and approval of the Board, is proposing to amend the Equity Incentive Plan.
+On June 14, 2017, the Board approved amendments to the existing limits of Common Shares reserved for issuance under the stock option plan as described above, which are subject to Shareholder approval.
 See "Particulars Of Matters To Be Acted Upon - Amendment to Equity Incentive Plan".